tiagocbarbosa/parabank-web-selenium/README.md

 # parabank-web-selenium
+The project is a automation test of the [ParaBank](https://parabank.parasoft.com/parabank/index.htm), a demo site that simulates a realistic online banking website.

-The project is a web automated tests of the [ParaBank](https://parabank.parasoft.com/parabank/register.htm) website using Selenium Webdriver and Java technologies.
+The web automated tests uses Selenium Webdriver and Java technologies.

 ## Prerequisites
 - JDK 11.8.18;